 Other fuels used for the same purposes (biofuels, for example) are understood to be included in the above groups.

 The obligation for each product must be maintained in that product or another that belongs to the same group.
 Holding stocks in the form of raw materials is permitted: up to 40% of the obligation for the gasoline and middle distillate groups and up to 50% for the fuel oil group.
-To do this, the companies must have a raw material-to-product transformation coefficient approved by the Ministry for the Ecological Transition.
+To do this, the companies must have a raw material-to-product transformation coefficient approved by the Ministry for the Ecological Transition and the Demographic Challenge.

 Eligible sales are those sales that go to final consumption, distributors or service stations and take place during the previous calendar year, with a three-month delay, corresponding the first quarter.
 Thus, for the calculation of the obligation from April 1 of the year A+1 as of March 31 A+2, sales or consumption recorded during the calendar year shall be deemed A.

-During an obligated entity’s first 15 months of activity, the eligible sales are substituted by an annual sales forecast approved by the Ministry for the Ecological Transition.
+During an obligated entity’s first 15 months of activity, the eligible sales are substituted by an annual sales forecast approved by the Ministry for the Ecological Transition and the Demographic Challenge.

 Sales between operators, sales destined for export (including to EU countries) and those destined for international maritime shipping are not counted as eligible sales.